-Optical pulses circulating in the resonator of a mode-locked laser can experience chromatic dispersion and the Kerr nonlinearity.
-If the net dispersion is anomalous, this can lead to the formation of quasi-soliton pulses.
+Light pulses circulating in the resonator of a mode-locked laser can experience chromatic dispersion and the Kerr nonlinearity.
+If the net dispersion is anomalous, this can (in conjunction with a positive nonlinear index) lead to the formation of quasi-soliton pulses.
 These are not exactly solitons, since the dispersion and nonlinearity usually come in discrete portions, and the pulse energy varies during a resonator round trip.
 Nevertheless, the pulses may essentially behave like solitons if the effects of dispersion and nonlinearity are not too strong during one resonator round trip, and other effects are still weaker.
 The pulses then only experience the averaged dispersion and nonlinearity of the laser resonator.
-It is then possible to exploit the advantages of soliton mode locking , namely the generation of short pulses with low chirp.
+It is then possible to exploit the advantages of (quasi-)soliton mode locking , namely the generation of short pulses with low chirp.

 A kind of soliton-like pulses can also occur in fiber-optic links .
 Due to the strong periodic modulation of the pulse energy in long transmission lines with in-line erbium-doped fiber amplifiers, the resulting pulses are quasi-soliton pulses instead of true solitons.
 Some tailored dispersion map can be used for special dispersion management, which can help e.g. to lower the effect of fiber nonlinearities.
 Note that in this case, in contrast to that of most soliton mode-locked lasers, the effects of nonlinearity and chromatic dispersion per period are usually not small, and the pulse duration exhibits significant oscillations.

 |||F. X. Kärtner et al., “Stabilization of solitonlike pulses with a slow saturable absorber”, Opt.
 Lett.
 20 (1), 16 (1995); https://doi.org/10.1364/OL.20.000016|